casualcore/casual/middleware/buffer/documentation/field.md

 ### Description

-This implementation contain a C-interface that offers functionality for a replacement to FML32 (non-standard (compared to XATMI))
+This implementation contain a C-interface that offers functionality for a replacement to FML32 (non-standard (compared to XATMI)) to fill and read data into and from a buffer in a platform-indenpendent multi-key-value-pair-like way

-The content of the is a multi-key-value-pair binary buffer and the casual\_field-functions can (must) be used to add, set and get data

 ### Remarks

+- No encoding of strings occurs

+- The buffer is automaticly resized and thus might update the buffer-handle

-- Don't manipulate the buffer in other ways than by casual\_field-functions (such as memcpy())
+- Don't manipulate the buffer in other ways (such as memcpy()) than by casual\_field-functions

-- The buffer is automaticly resized

-- A field-repository is just needed for certain functionality
+- A field-repository might be needed for certain functionality

-### Tools
+## Tools

 - casual\_field\_make\_header

-### Implemtation
+## Implemtation

-The implementation is quite cumbersome since "stateless" interface

 The main idea is to keep the buffer "ready to go" without the need for extra marshalling when transported and thus data is stored in network byteorder etc from start

-The values layout is [ id ][ size ][ data... ]
+The values layout is [ id ] [ size ] [ data... ]

 The id - and size type are network-long